wp-plugins/front-end-only-users/readme.txt

 = Is it possible to not the show message: "Sorry, this content is only for those whose FIELD is FIELD-value"? =

-You can add the attribute ‘[no_message='Yes']’ to your shortcode, so it would look something like this: '[restricted field_name='Name' field_value='Alex' no_message='Yes''/restricted]'
+You can add the attribute [no_message='Yes'] to your shortcode, so it would look something like this: [restricted field_name='Name' field_value='Alex' no_message='Yes''/restricted]
 = Is there a way to indicate to users that they are logged in?
 I know this can be added to a page using 'user-data', but is there a way to add it to the page header? =

-You could add the ‘[user-data]’ tag to your header file and wrap it in restricted tags so that only logged in users can see it.
+You could add the [user-data] tag to your header file and wrap it in restricted tags so that only logged in users can see it.

 = I can't seem to find an option that requires a user to confirm his email upon registration.
 How do I add this feature? =